 - For opals, do not store in an airtight bag with moisture-absorbing packets.
 The opal can crack and get damaged under low humidity.

 - Gemstones with lower hardness (like rhodochrosite, lapis lazuli, malachite) require extra care as they can get scratched more easily.
-For more details on hardness, have a look at this article.

 - Gemstones like kunzite, amethyst, aquamarine, topaz can fade under long exposure to strong sunlight.

 - Angelite cannot be in contact with water as it will turn into colorless gypsum by chemical reaction.
 Although the process is not immediate, avoiding contact with water will prolong the life of angelite.